The Face Behind The Mask: High-Functioning Depression

 Many people with depression are apprehensive about seeing a counselor in person, and in cases of high-functioning depression, people often have a hard time gathering the energy to leave their homes to engage in activities they deem “nonessential.”
 Online therapy provides a convenient and flexible way to utilize professional support from the comfort of one’s own space.
 For those managing the demands of daily life while concealing their internal struggles, online therapy offers a discreet avenue to open up about their emotions and receive guidance.

 The licensed online therapists at BetterHelp can offer you the care you seek from anywhere you have an internet connection.
-You can also manage settings by having your sessions via phone call, video chat, voice chat (recordings sent back and forth), or in-app messaging — whatever works best for you.
+You can communicate with a therapist via phone call, video chat, voice chat (recordings sent back and forth), or in-app messaging—whatever works best for you.
+Also, you don’t have to have a diagnosed depressive disorder to speak with a therapist.
+You can discuss your symptoms with an online therapist and obtain guidance on the best path forward.

 Takeaway